COVESA/iot-event-analytics/README.md

 ## tldr - get it running - asap

-- Install the latest IoTea VSCode extension from _src/sdk/vscode/lib/*.vsix_
+- Install the latest IoT Event Analytics VSCode extension from _src/sdk/vscode/lib/*.vsix_
 - Use `Ctrl + Shift + P` to bring up the command palette and select _**Bosch IoT Event Analytics: Create new JavaScript Talent project**_ in an empty folder.
   - Follow the instructions to create a "ready to use" Talent project
 - Bring the command palette up again and run _**Bosch IoT Event Analytics: Start platform using docker-compose**_.<br>Select the generated _.env_ file in the folder, which contains your newly created talent project.